Blog

 We hope the tool can be useful to some of our readers, especially those who use Rust for their blockchain automation work.
 It is also open-source, and we will welcome bug reports and pull requests on Github.

-If the reader is interested in using OPUS Validation-as-a-Service API which builds upon that automation, you are welcome to join the wait-list for private beta, contact via sales@chorus.one.
+If the reader is interested in using OPUS Validation-as-a-Service API which builds upon that automation, you are welcome to join the wait-list for private beta, contact via [email protected].

 References: